This post may contain affiliate links.

 Lemongrass

 Lemongrass prefers full sun and well-drained soil.
-In colder climates, it can be grown as an annual or in containers indoors.
+In colder climates, it can be grown as an annual or indoors in containers.

 Lemongrass adds a refreshing, lemony flavor to teas with a mild sweetness.
 It is often used to aid digestion, reduce stress, and as a detoxifying agent.